yolish/transposenet/README.md

 		while orientation is estimated by edge-like features.
 Each Transformer encoder output is  used to regress the respective camera pose component (position x or orientation q)
 ![TransPoseNet Illustration](./img/transposenet.png)

+The above formulation can be extended for learning multiple scenes in parallel with a simple modification (addition of two FC layers):

 ---